ImmortalDemonGod/ImmortalDemonGod/README.md

 ## 🧬 The Philosophy

+> *I operate as an independent lab to bypass the "Golden Handcuffs" of corporate IP capture.
+My goal is not just research output, but **Operational Sovereignty**—owning the compute, the code, and the discoveries.*

 My background is rooted in high-stakes engineering.
 I started in the **US Navy as a Nuclear Electronics Technician**, where I developed an obsessive focus on:

 - ⚙️ **Systems Reliability:** Zero-tolerance for failure in critical systems
 - 🔍 **Diagnostic Precision:** Root cause analysis under pressure
 - 📐 **Operational Rigor:** Translating Navy discipline into code

 ---

 ## 🏃 Athletic Training